schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: storeScript

 		Set to True in order to manipulate the `script` of the glyph (see above).
 		Makes it possible to ship custom glyph data inside a .glyphs file without a separate GlyphData file.
 Same as Cmd-Alt-i dialog in UI.

 	:type: bool

-	.. versionadded:: 2.3

 	.. attribute:: productionName

 		The productionName of the glyph.
 		Setting only works if `storeProductionName` is set (see below).

 	:type: unicode

-	.. versionadded:: 2.3

 	.. attribute:: storeProductionName

 		Set to True in order to manipulate the `productionName` of the glyph (see above).
 		Makes it possible to ship custom glyph data inside a .glyphs file without a separate GlyphData file.
 Same as Cmd-Alt-i dialog in UI.

 	:type: bool

-	.. versionadded:: 2.3

 	.. attribute:: glyphInfo

 		:class:`GSGlyphInfo` object for this glyph with detailed information.

 	:type: :class:`GSGlyphInfo`